marcomarino123/magnopy/docs/source/user-guide/methods/quantum-spin-fluctuations.rst

 ================
 Expansion of the square roots above leads to an infinite series in :math:`1/S_i`.
-If one expand the square root up to the first order in :math:`1/S_i`, one obtains the first four orders as follows:
+If one expand the square root up to the first order in :math:`1/S_i`, one obtains the first four orders as follows (in the descending order of the powers of :math:`1/S_i`):

 .. math::
   \boldsymbol{\cal S}^{F,s}_{mi}